Skip to main content

 Rethinking Infrastructure Support

-In the world of IT operations, there’s a metric that network teams know all too well: Mean Time to Innocence (MTTI).
-It’s the average time it takes for a network team to prove they’re not responsible for an outage or performance issue.
-While this might sound amusing, it points to a deeper problem in how we structure and organise our infrastructure teams.
+In IT operations, there's a metric that network teams know all too well: Mean Time to Innocence (MTTI).
+It's how long it takes for a network team to prove they're not responsible for an outage or performance issue.
+While that might sound funny, it highlights a serious problem in how we structure our infrastructure teams.

 SD-WAN: A Strategic Step Toward Zero Trust